amspector100/amspector100.github.io/_posts/2018-09-17-introduction.md

 algorithms; most blogs skimmed over the mathematical underpinnings of machine learning, and most papers presupposed great familiarity with the field.

-This section of my blog (labeled as 'ml') is devoted to exploring ML in a way that is rigorous but still practical and accessible to a relatively broad audience.
+This section of my blog is devoted to exploring ML in a way that is rigorous but still practical and accessible to a relatively broad audience.
 Obviously, not every reader will be interested in every aspect of each post.
 You might want to simply gain a practical understanding of when to use a